mikepthomas/projects/_posts/cameras.md

 ![No. 1 Pocket Kodak Jr ready to take pictures](/assets/blog/cameras/kodak-open.jpg)

 I purchased this as I liked how it looked and did not know if it would actually work.
-I ran a roll of 120 film through it and to my surprise it actuallt took pictures.
+I ran a roll of 120 film through it and to my surprise it actually took some decent pictures.

 ![No. 1 Pocket Kodak Jr folds up quite small](/assets/blog/cameras/kodak-closed.jpg)